-Smith uses the grid as her departure point.
-From this basis she moves freely.
-The lines and planes are bridges or passageways; doors, walls and floor plans to inner realities.
-They become mappings of the unseen as she seeks to visually manifest access to the spiritual.
+Tremain Smith uses the grid as a structure that she builds upon, layer by layer.
+From this foundation she moves freely.
+The lines, shapes and colors become mappings of the unseen as she seeks to visually manifest access to the spiritual.

 Historical influences on Smith’s work come from the Abstract Expressionists.
 She finds inspiration from artists whose work express emotion and freedom in mark-making such as Joan Snyder, and in work reflecting inner purity and restraint such as that of Agnes Martin.
 Both these types of influences convey a concern for expressing the spiritual through painting.